-point Lonergan's transcendental analysis of moral conversion becomes equally imperative.
-For it is only at the summit of moral self-transcendence in the love of God that wholeness becomes something of a possibility for man.
-There alone, "values are whatever one loves, and evils are whatever one hates," because there alone "affectivity is of a single piece."
-45 The problems raised by Neumann, moreover, bring to light an element that is unfortunately all but missing in Lonergan's analysis of this summit: the experience of the forgiveness of sin.
+This is not at all to deny that one must take seriously to heart everything prescribed by Neumann except his fundamental ethical principle.
+We have indeed entered a new epoch in the evolution of human consciousness.
+It is an epoch marked by a new control of meaning in terms of interiority.
+It is ethically imperative on a world-. historical scale that ego-consciousness engage in a conscious confrontation with the forces of darkness buried in the human psyche, come to terms with these forces in truthful acknowledgment, and cooperate in their transformation through acceptance and negotiation.
+But at this point Lonergan's transcendental analysis of moral conversion becomes equally imperative.
+For it is only at the summit of moral selftranscendence in the love of God that wholeness becomes something of a possibility There alone, "values are whatever one loves, and evils are whatever one hates," because there alone "affectivity is of a single piece."
+The problems raised by Neumann, moreover, bring to light an element that is unfortunately all but missing in Lonergan's analysis of this summit: the experience of the forgiveness of sin.
 Only this experience, issuing from the realm of transcendence, is enough to render possible the embracing of the darkness called for by Neumann as ethically imperative for our age.
 The darkness has already been embraced in a kenosis quite different from Faust's, and in that divine embrace has been rendered powerless.
 Its very spontaneous tendency to separate man from the love of God has been transformed into a beneficent factor by the healing embrace of that love.
-Thus it is not only the hero's descent into the psychic depths that can save the world from suicide, but also the restoration in our troubled times of the genuine contemplative spirit.
+Thus it is not the hero's descent into the psychic depths that can save the world from suicide, but only the restoration in our troubled times of the genuine contemplative spirit.